Radiology-Morrison-lab-UCSF/MRtrix3Tissue/docs/reference/scripts/dwi2response.rst

     dwi2response algorithm [ options ] ...

 -  *algorithm*: Select the algorithm to be used to complete the script operation; additional details and options become available once an algorithm is nominated.
-Options are: dhollander, fa, manual, msmt_5tt, tax, tournier
+Options are: dholl_old, dhollander, fa, manual, msmt_5tt, tax, tournier

 Description
 -----------